 - Botox smoothes lines and creases caused by years of facial muscle movement by paralyzing strategic muscles around the eyes, eyebrows and forehead.

 injecting it into the face to add volume.
-Dr. Beck uses the fat to smooth deep-set wrinkles, enhance thin lips or augment the tissues in the cheeks or chin.
+The Bay Area Aesthetic Surgery team uses the fat to smooth deep-set wrinkles, enhance thin lips, or augment the cheeks or chin tissues.

-Fat transfer is a great option because it is completely natural, and the results last a very long time.
-Also, there is no risk of allergic reaction.
+Fat transfer is an excellent option because it is entirely natural, and the results last a long time.
+Also, there is no risk of allergic reactions.